-Dow soars 300 points as US-China trade tensions cool
+Dow soars 350 points as US-China trade tensions cool

 Shares of massive US multinationals Apple (AAPL), Boeing (BA), Caterpillar (CAT), Deere (DE) -- all of whom generate a significant percentage of their sales from China -- led the market's move higher.

-And chip companies Acacia, Micron (MU) and Qualcomm (QCOM) -- which are all suppliers to Chinese telecom and smartphone giant ZTE -- rallied sharply on hopes that the US will now help save ZTE.
-Just weeks ago, US sanctions led to ZTE to announce it would shut down its operations.
+Chip companies Acacia, Micron (MU) and Qualcomm (QCOM) -- which are all suppliers to Chinese telecom and smartphone giant ZTE -- rallied sharply on hopes that the US will now help save ZTE.
+Just weeks ago, US sanctions led ZTE to announce it would shut down its operations.

+Experts said the ZTE talks are key.
+President Trump's apparent willingness to give ZTE a lifeline may be one of the key reasons China is now more open to a trade deal.

+"The news out of China has suggested a more conciliatory approach than feared," wrote Katie Nixon, chief investment officer of Northern Trust Wealth Management in a report Monday.
+"This may be somewhat related to President Trump's intervention with ZTE regarding the US export sanctions."

 It was a global rally as well.
 China's Shanghai Composite and the Hang Seng in Hong Kong also enjoyed solid gains Monday, as did stocks on most leading European exchanges.